eyherabh/c_programming_notes/Article_EyherabideHG_2021_cpp_magic_revisited.md

 with the macro `COMMA` defined as in the section [CPP currying](#cpp-currying).
 Although the latter may seem confusing because `COMMA` does not appear in the definition of `PROBE()`, it is more accurate in the sense that preserves the number of arguments passed to `IS_PROBE`.

 To clarify, the section 3.10.6 of [[5]] starts by saying that, unless stringized or contatenated (recall `#` and `##`),  macro arguments are expanded before substituting them in the macro body.
 That is, it does not mention that, after expansion, they are substituted in the macro call and the macro invocation restarted with the expanded arguments.
 The difference is that, unlike the former, the latter may cause the number of arguments to increase.
 However, this is not explicitly mention there, one may still argue that it is not entirely clear.
 Furtunately, the last part of the section addresses this issue with a concrete example.

-Taking that into account, `IS_PROBE()` can be defined as
+Taking that information into account, one can define `IS_PROBE()` as

 ```
 #define IS_PROBE(x) SECOND(x, 0)
 ```

-with the call `IS_PROBE(PROBE())` expanding first to `SECOND(~, 1, 0)` and then to `1`.
-This also shows that, although variadic macros can expand to multiple arguments as mentioned in [[2]],  the property actually applies to any arguments.
-To conclude, the result is that defining the macro as variadic is redundant and could be removed to simplify the discusion.
+and rest assured that the call `IS_PROBE(PROBE())` will expand first to `SECOND(~, 1, 0)` and then to `1`.

+To conclude, the number of arguments before and after the expansion of the macro arguments remains the same, and may only change after the arguments are replaced in the macro body and hte result is scanned again.
+Although variadic arguments can expand to multiple arguments as mentioned in [[2]], that property actually applies to all arguments.
+In the case of `IS_PROBE`, defining it as variadic is not required but redundant, and could be simplified by defining it as taking a single argument.

 ## Limitations